dotnet/core-setup/Documentation/design-docs/framework-version-resolution.md

 The above proposal will impact behavior of existing apps (because framework resolution is in `hostfxr` which is global on the machine for all frameworks).
 This is a description of the changes as they apply to apps using either default, `rollForwardOnNoCandidateFx` or `applyPatches`.

 ### Roll on patches-only will now roll from release to pre-release if no release is available
 When `rollForwardOnNoCandidateFx` is disabled (set to `0` which is not the default) the existing behavior is to never roll forward to a pre-release version.
-If the settings is any other value (Minor/Major) it would roll forward to pre-release version if there's no available matching release version.
+If the setting is any other value (Minor/Major) it would roll forward to pre-release version if there's no available matching release version.

-So for example, the machine has only `3.0.1-preview.1` installed and the application has reference to `3.0.0`.
-The existing behavior is
+For example, if the machine has only `3.0.1-preview.1` installed and the application has a reference to `3.0.0`, the existing behavior is:
 * Default behavior is to roll forward to the `3.0.1-preview.1` since there's no matching release version, and run the app.
-* If the `rollForwardOnNoCandidateFx=0` (and only then), the app will fail to run (as it won't roll forward to pre-release version).
+* If `rollForwardOnNoCandidateFx=0` (and only then), the app will fail to run (as it won't roll forward to pre-release version).

 The new behavior will be to treat all settings of `rollForwardOnNoCandidateFx` the same with regard to pre-release.
 That is release version will roll forward to pre-release if there's no release version available.
 In the above sample, the app would run using the `3.0.1-preview.1` framework.